 What is the latest book in the Outlander series?

-The most recent book in the Outlander series is Go Tell The Bees That I Am Gone (2021) by Diana Gabaldon.
+The most recent book in the Outlander series is A Blessing for a Warrior Going Out by Diana Gabaldon.

 About the Outlander series